A CATALOGUE OF ERRORS IN SHERLOCKIAN PASTICHE

 P.69: "The inspector was...less wiry than when we first met during the unforgettable case of the Baskerville Hound" says Watson of Lestrade in 1894.
 Obviously not so unforgettable was the Study in Scarlet case in which he met Lestrade in Lauriston Gardens only a few weeks after meeting Holmes and on his first case alongside him.

-P.311: Holmes tells Watson that while searching for him on his return to London "I tried to locate you at the usual haunt's, at St Bart's Hospital, your office on St Anne's Street".
+P.311: Holmes tells Watson that while searching for him on his return to London "I tried to locate you at the usual haunts, at St Bart's Hospital, your office on St Anne's Street".
 Perhaps he'd have had more success if he'd tried Queen Anne Street where Watson had his quarters in ILLU.

-P.192: Watson tells his wife about a murder outside "St Benet Greenchurch", the following day he is referring to it, more correctly (P.195) as "St Benet Gracechurch".
+P.192: Watson tells his wife about a murder outside "St Benet Greenchurch".
+The following day, he is referring to it, more correctly (P.195) as "St Benet Gracechurch".

 Although in the title the name of the villain and his wife is spelled "McGregor", throughout the story it is spelled "MacGregor".